dlcowen/AWSExaminer/README.md

 - Number of parallel processes is based on CPU cores
 - Progress tracking across all parallel operations
 - Memory-efficient resource collection
+- Automatic retry with exponential backoff for API calls

 ## License